 - Check the expiration date on the probiotic supplement.

-- Choose a probiotic that’s enteric-coated.
+- Choose an enteric-coated probiotic

 - Choose a probiotic supplement with 10-20 billion CFU strains (or more).

 - The potency of a probiotic is measured by its CFU or colony-forming unit number.
 This number can range anywhere from 1 billion to 100 billion.
 For adults, the daily recommendation is 10-20 billion CFUs (3).
 A high-quality probiotic also will guarantee a CFU at expiry.
 It will contain at least the amount of bacteria stated on the label when it’s on its last legs.

 - For long-term supplementation, choose a multiple strain probiotic.

 - Even though we don’t know which probiotics are better, we know that a diverse microbiome with many different types of bacteria is essential for good gut health.
 (X)